alfarestaat/TugasPekanan4/README.md

     <br>a.
 A user can log in with a valid email and password also can get information accessToken.
     <br>Expected Result: Access token can't to be a null.
 Also use response "accessToken" to be environment
 2. Add Product:
-    a.
+    <br>a.
 Positive: Using from environment "accessToken", a product can be added with a valid request payload.
-    Expected Result: The response should have a status of 201.
+    <br>Expected Result: The response should have a status of 201.
 Also use response "productId" to be environment
-    b.
+    <br>b.
 Negatif: Using from environment "accessToken", User can't Add Product because Price must be greater than Cost.
-    Expected Result: The response should have a status of 400.
+    <br>Expected Result: The response should have a status of 400.
 3. Get Product:
-    a.
+    <br>a.
 Positive: Using from environment "accessToken" and "productId", a product can be retrieved by Product ID.
-    Expected Result: Have property status, code, name, description, price, cost, cost_average, category_name, category_id, and stock at response
+    <br>Expected Result: Have property status, code, name, description, price, cost, cost_average, category_name, category_id, and stock at response
-    b.
+    <br>b.
 Negative: Using from environment "accessToken", An error will be returned if a product id is not found.
-    Expected Result: The response should have a message "id tidak valid".
+    <br>Expected Result: The response should have a message "id tidak valid".
 4. Update Product:
-    a.
+    <br>a.
 Positive: Using from environment "accessToken" and "productId", a product can be updated with a valid request payload.
-    Expected Result: The response should have a product name "Updated Produk Fares"
+    <br>Expected Result: The response should have a product name "Updated Produk Fares"
-    b.
+    <br>b.
 Negative: Using from environment "accessToken" and "productId", An error will be returned if a product cannot be updated because value 'category_id' is not String.
-    Expected Result: The response should have a message "category_id must be a string".
+    <br>Expected Result: The response should have a message "category_id must be a string".
 5. Delete Product:
-    a.
+    <br>a.
 Positive: Using from environment "accessToken" and "productId", a product can be deleted.
-    Expected Result: The response should have a status "success" and a message "Product berhasil dihapus".
+    <br>Expected Result: The response should have a status "success" and a message "Product berhasil dihapus".
-    b.
+    <br>b.
 Negative: Using from environment "accessToken" and "productId", An error will be returned if a product cannot be deleted.
-    Expected Result: The response should have a message "id tidak valid".
+    <br>Expected Result: The response should have a message "id tidak valid".